Top Menu

 The perfectionist in me thought that the gap between the wall and that plank was still too big.

-However, after filling that gap with spackling paste that I had at hand, it now looks very OK.
+However, after filling that gap with spackling paste I had on hand, it now looks excellent.

 powder room makeover